Basic Tooth Extractions

 A basic extraction may need to be performed if your tooth is not salvageable due to extensive decay, gum disease, dental trauma, overcrowding, or a serious infection.
 Since these teeth are typically not impacted in the gums, they would require a simple non-surgical extraction.

 A tooth can also be removed to be replaced with a dental implant or dentures.
 Tooth removal is a last resort and we will do everything we can to save your tooth first.
-We may suggest a root canal treatment for infected or decayed teeth or try to repair a tooth that has been damaged due to injury.
+Our dentists in South Philly may suggest a root canal treatment for infected or decayed teeth or try to repair a tooth that has been damaged due to injury.

 However, not all teeth can be saved.
 When a tooth is pulled, it is important to replace it to prevent bone loss, shifting teeth, and changes in the facial muscles.